dhis2/dhis2-docs/src/sysadmin/installation.md

 ### Java installation { #install_java_installation }

-The recommended Java JDK for DHIS 2 is OpenJDK 17 (for version 2.41).
+The recommended Java JDK for DHIS 2 is OpenJDK 17 (for version 2.40 and later).
 You can install it with the following command:

 ```
 sudo apt-get install -y openjdk-17-jdk